Microgrids-X/Microgrids.jl/README.md

   (with respect to sizing parameters) can be computed using [ForwardDiff](http://www.juliadiff.org/ForwardDiff.jl/).

-    - Thanks to our careful treatment of types (and the thanks to ForwardDiff and Julia), computing the gradient with respect to n=3 parameters is performed in less than 2×simulation time (whereas finite difference would take n+1=4 × simulation time)
+    - Thanks to our careful treatment of types (and thanks to ForwardDiff and Julia), computing the gradient with respect to n=3 parameters with ForwardDiff should run faster than with finite differences (which take n+1 = 4× simulation time)

 ### Documentation